 AI-Assisted Budget Variance Explanation Drafts

-An example workflow for turning variance data into clear narrative drafts for faster finance reporting cycles
+An example workflow for turning approved variance tables into reviewed finance narrative drafts with evidence links and confidence cues.

 Industry finance